Hardik-7892/shutterfolio/README.md

 After deployment, your application will be available at your own Vercel URL, for example: `https://shutterfolio.vercel.app` and the admin panel is at `https://shutterfolio.vercel.app/manage/`.

+> **Note:** Your deployment URL will be different from the example above unless you configure a custom domain.

 ---

 ## Setup: Generate a GitHub Token